Phrases starting with the letter: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 37. Bot.
 To begin development or growth, as a rudimentary fruit.

-To start doing; begin.
+—to set about To start doing; begin.

 —to set against